-This stove is designed to burn wood and smokeless fuels cleanly with high efficiency.
+This stove is designed to burn wood cleanly with high efficiency.
 However, for this product to work properly it must be used correctly.
 If used correctly this stove will burn with the very useful feature of clean glass.

 It is essential that the stove has an adequate air supply for combustion and ventilation.
-DO NOT block any ventilators provided.
-The primary, secondary and tertiary air inlets must be kept clear from obstruction.
+The primary, secondary and tertiary air inlets and any room ventilation must be kept clear from obstruction.

 Warning!
 This appliance will be very hot when in operation and due care should be taken when operating the controls.
-A tool and pair of quality leather gloves are provided to assist safe operation.
+A tool and pair of quality leather gloves is provided to assist safe operation.